What’s the best Indonesian city to drive in? Which is the worst? You probably have an answer.

 177: Maceio, Brazil;

-The index analyzed the driving experience of millions of monthly active Waze users in 38 countries and 235 metros to create a single numeric score, from satisfying (10) to miserable (1).
+The index analysed the driving experience of millions of monthly active Waze users in 38 countries and 235 metros to create a single numeric score, from satisfying (10) to miserable (1).
 While Waze has more than 65 million monthly active users globally in 185 countries, the study focuses on countries and metros with more than 20,000+ monthly active users to ensure data accuracy and fair market comparisons.

 View the full blog post from Waze here